 An abdominal aortic aneurysm is an enlarged area in the lower part of the body's main artery, called the aorta.
-The aorta runs from the heart through the center of the chest and belly area, called the abdomen.
+The aorta goes from the heart through the center of the chest and belly area, called the abdomen.

-The aorta is the largest blood vessel in the body.
 An abdominal aortic aneurysm that ruptures can cause life-threatening bleeding.

 Abdominal aortic aneurysm risk factors include:

-If you're at risk of an aortic aneurysm, medicines may be given to lower your blood pressure and relieve stress on weakened arteries.
+If you're at risk of an aortic aneurysm, medicines may be given to lower blood pressure and relieve stress on weakened arteries.

-Complications of abdominal aortic aneurysms include:
+Possible complications of abdominal aortic aneurysms include:

 Symptoms that an aortic aneurysm has ruptured can include: